e-gov/GOVSSO/TechnicalSpecification.md

 SSO session update request must be a background request in the user agent.
 User's activity on client application page must not be disturbed, for example redirecting the entire page must be avoided.

-If the SSO session update request fails for any reason, then the client application must perform a new SSO authentication process to get a new ID Token.
+Client application must initiate SSO session update request 2 minutes before ID Token's expiration (`exp` claim value).
+This leaves a reasonable buffer for slow or problematic network conditions.

+If the SSO session update request returns with an OpenID Connect error code, then client application must terminate it's session and inform the user that they have been logged out.
+If the SSO session update request is unsuccessful because of a network error, client application may retry the request until latest ID Token's expiration time.
+Retrying the request after latest ID Token's expiration time is unnecessary because GOVSSO refuses to process it.

 <p style='text-align:left;'><img src='img/govsso_session_update_flow.png' style='width:700px'></p>